- You will be tested for STIs and HIV when you go in for a prenatal check-up.

 Some STIs like chlamydia, gonorrhea, and syphilis can all be easily treated with antibiotics that are safe to take during pregnancy.
 Sexually transmitted infections caused by viruses, like hepatitis B, or HIV can’t be cured, but oftentimes these infections can be treated with antiviral medications to reduce the risk of passing the infection on to your baby.

-Is There Anything Else That Can Be Done to Protect My Baby from STIs?
+What Can Be Done to Protect My Baby After Birth?

 It’s also pretty common for most hospitals to treat your baby’s eyes with an antibiotic ointment after delivery.
 This prevents blindness if they are exposed to gonorrhea or chlamydia infections at birth.